TechD Cybersecurity backed by Vijay Kedia announces IPO opening on September 15th - www.lokmattimes.com

 TechD is also investing heavily in talent development and capacity building.
 The company has trained more than 3,000 students through academic partnerships so far and is setting up India's largest integrated cybersecurity GSOC (Global Security Operations Center)

 in Ahmedabad.
-The upcoming facility will include an R&D hub, training center, experience zone, and a 230x3-seater SOC, expected to be the largest in the country.
+The upcoming facility will include an R&D hub, training center, experience zone, and a 230×3-seater SOC, expected to be the largest in the country.

 Cybersecurity Market Outlook: